arnoldthebat/rtl8723au/README.md

 To get this file, you should have done
     git clone https://github.com/lwfinger/rtl8723au.git

-To install, you need to run the following commands
+To install, you need to run the following commands:

     cd rtl8723au/
     make